MateoMinghi/TC2037_Evidence4/README.md

 A thread is the smallest unit of CPU execution within a process.
 It contains its own program counter, register set, and stack, but shares the process's memory and resources with other threads.

 Threads enable a program to perform multiple tasks concurrently.
 In my simulator, each thread is responsible for handling an individual simulation scenario, allowing multiple scenarios to be processed simultaneously, especially on multi-core processors.
-This design improves performance by overlapping computation and making efficient use of system resources.
+This design improves performance by overlapping computation and making efficient use of system resources.[1]

 ## Concurrency